ucsd-cse95-f19/ucsd-cse95-f19.github.io/index.md

 In addition, we will be relying on your on-the-ground experience as a tutor this quarter.
 As part of the CSE 95 class, you need to

-- Attend class each week – Failure to attend at least 8 of 10 course meetings regardless of reason will result in failure to pass the course.
+- Attend class each week
-- Actively participate in class and in online discussion.
+- Actively participate in class and out-of-class work

 ## What You Will Learn